sstevens2/MDTP/README.md

 Documents starting 06-14-2015 should be in text based formats.

-Prelim - contains files from my prelim, note version control files
+Prelim - contains files from my prelim, note version control files Presentations - contains files from presentations given for MDTP Seminars